What do you call an eagle that plays the piano?

+What do you call an eagle that plays the piano?

 So why would Hollywood lie to us?
 They are always so honest! 🙂

 It’s because the actual calls of a Bald Eagle aren’t so impressive.
 I think they sound more like a giggling seagull than a scary raptor!
-You can listen to a few clips below.
+You can listen to a couple of clips below.
 Please try not to laugh (eagles have feelings too!).

 Eagle Fact #8: Their nests are HUGE!